Make the most of a company retirement 401k match

 Woman looking at a laptop and thinking about a retirement plan.

-Our favorite four-letter word?
-F-R-E-E. The best type of money is free money, are we right?
-It's worth doing some due diligence to find hidden benefits and free money that could be available to you in the form of benefits from an organization you work for.
+The best type of money is free money, are we right?
+It's worth doing some due diligence to find benefits and free money that could be available to you from the organization you work for.

-Organizations and companies often offer employees free money through a company match in your work retirement plans.
+Organizations and companies often offer employees free money through a company match in your workplace 401k retirement plan.
 With many plans, a portion of the amount you contribute may be matched by your employer.

-Employers do not have to contribute to the 401k plans that they offer, but most do.
-Some choose to contribute a flat amount of money for all eligible employees, some contribute a percentage of the eligible employees' compensation, and others match the eligible employees' contribution based upon an established formula.
+Employers do not have to contribute to the 401k plans that they offer, but many do.
+Some choose to contribute a flat amount of money for all eligible employees, some contribute a percentage of the eligible employees' compensation and others match the eligible employees' contribution based upon an established formula.

-You would want to understand your plan as some employers match a dollar amount or percentage also referred to as partial matching and have a 401k matching limit amount based on your contribution.
+Understanding your plan can be helpful as some employers match a dollar amount or percentage (also referred to as partial matching) and have a 401k matching limit amount based on your contributions.

-In order to benefit from an employer match, you would have to elect to participate and make salary contributions to the plan.
+In order to benefit from an employer match, you typically have to elect to participate and make salary contributions to the plan.
 Employees can elect to make contributions from their paycheck in one of two ways: before paying federal income taxes or after-tax as a Designated Roth Contribution (if elected by the company).
+In some instances, a company may decide to do a non-matching contribution.
+This means an employer may contribute to your 401k even if you don’t contribute, for example after they have had a very profitable year.

-Make sure you contribute enough to your work retirement plan to get a company match, if your employer offers it.
+Consider contributing enough to your employer's 401k plan to get a company match, if your employer offers it.
 We aren't exaggerating when we say you'll probably need over a million dollars in retirement savings by the time you retire.
-That sounds like a lot and it is.
 However, saving that amount is more doable than it sounds, especially when you start saving early and take advantage of matching contributions made by your employer.
 For a goal as important as retirement planning, this can be a big win in helping reach your target.

 Contribution maximums